m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 On the other hand, it is advantageous for ISPs to peer with CDNs.

-Providing content closer to the ISP’s customers allows the ISP to provide its customers with good performance for a particular service.
+Providing content closer to the ISP's customers allows the ISP to provide its customers with good performance for a particular service.

 For example, Georgia Tech has placed a Google cache node in its own network, resulting in very low latencies to Google.